OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Broker.md

 ###  Manual topic assignment/enrolment by coaches {: #topic_broker_assignment_manually}

-If the course owner has selected the "Manual" option in the "Configuration" tab in the course editor, the execution of the assignment algorithm must be started by a course administrator.
+If the course owner has selected the "manual" option in the "Configuration" tab in the course editor, the execution of the assignment algorithm must be started by a course administrator.

 The time when they trigger enrolment is not fixed.